halogenjs/view/Readme.md

 ```html
 <div id="some-view" class="sure-hope-this-works">
 ```
-And if you happen to click on `A link to myself`, the delegate fires, updates the model and that results in..
+And if you happen to click on `A link to myself`, the Hyperbone event fires, updates the model and that results in..
 ```html
   <a href="/a-link-to-me" rel="self" class="clicked">A link to myself</a>
 </div>